 What Skills Do You Use Most?

 We’ve checked out some recent Alexa skills, both useful and dumb.
 This list shows that even if you don’t have other Smart Home devices, the Echo is still powerful (and fun!) when used solo.
+(That doesn’t mean you shouldn’t take a look at the best Amazon Echo-compatible gadgets.)
 Many of these skills are more useful than a smartphone app, and even the dumb ones have some use.

 Don’t believe those who say that Alexa is stupid!